mmikeww/AHKv2-Gdip/README.md

 # AHKv2-Gdip
-This repository contains the GDI+ library (Gdip_All.ahk) backwards compatiable with both AHK v1.1 and [AHK v2](https://autohotkey.com/v2/).
+This repository contains the GDI+ library (Gdip_All.ahk) backwards compatiable with both AHK v1.1 and up to [AHK v2-alpha77](https://autohotkey.com/v2/).

+AHK v2 may still undergo further changes to the syntax (such as removal of Command syntax), in which case this library will no longer be backward compatible.

 Support for AHK v1.0 has been dropped (find the original `Gdip_All.ahk` library if you need that).

 See the [commit history](https://github.com/mmikeww/AHKv2-Gdip/commits/master) to see the changes made.
 There is probably lots of room for improvement still.